A model structure on the category of diffeological spaces: Cubical complexes and fibrations

+\begin{ex} (1) It follows by Proposition~\ref{prp:tame maps are extendable} that for any diffeological space $X$ the constant map $X \to *$ is a weak fibration.

-(2) Let $p \colon E \to B$ be a diffeological fiber bundle with fiber $F$ (cf.\ \cite[Chapter 8]{Zem}).
-Then $p$ satisfies the right lifting property with respect to every $\D{n} \to \D{n+1}$ because its pullback by any smooth map $\D{n+1} \to B$ is trivial by \cite[8.19]{Zem}.
-Hence every diffeological fiber bundle is a fibration. \end{ex}
+(2) If $p \colon E \to B$ is a diffeological fiber bundle with fiber $F$ then its pullback by a smooth map from $I^n$ to $B$ is trivial (cf.\ \cite[8.19, Lemma 2]{Zem}).
+But (1) implies that a trivial fiber bundle is a weak fibration, hence so is $p$.